About

 If you’re experiencing technical issues, such as latency or low bandwidth, while using resources or specific technology, refer to the Department of Education’s connectivity-related standards that include broadband, network switches, network cabling and wireless networks.

-Taking part in the National Education Nature Park and Climate Action Awards is completely free.
+Taking part in the National Education Nature Park is completely free.
 All the programme's resources and support are free to use.
 Making improvements to your site to boost nature may cost money, but we are focussing on low-cost options and providing guidance on how you could fund these.

 Taking part is optional.
 We know that children and young people want to take positive action for the environment and to learn green skills.
 The programme has been piloted in education settings to make sure that it's a useful resource that fits into the school/nursery/college day, and works alongside the priorities of these education settings.
 Participation will help in completing the biodiversity element of the Department for Education’s initiative for Climate Action Plans in all education settings.
 Find out more here.